Xyzzy (computing): Application programs

 Gmail supports the command XYZZY when connected via IMAP before logging in.
 It takes no arguments, and responds with "OK Nothing happens."

 The Hewlett-Packard 9836A computer with HPL 2.0 programming language has XYZZY built into the HPL language itself with the result of "I see no cave here." when used.
-The same message is returned from HP 3458A and HP 3245A instruments when queried with XYZZY via the HPIB bus.
+The same message is returned from HP 3458A and HP 3245A instruments when queried with XYZZY via the HPIB.